marrink-lab/MDVoxelSegmentation/README.rst

 :code:`python /path/to/mdvoxelsegmentation_package/mdvoxelsegmentation/plotting.py`

-The graphing is still under construction and might change over time, therefore it is not included through the argparser.

 It is mainly the force segmentation flag (-fs) and it associated recursion depth (-rd) which have a big impact on performance.
-Turning force segmentation off (-lg none) is often a good idea if perfect final quality is not needed.
+Turning force segmentation off (-lg 0) is default and perfectly fine if perfect final quality is not needed.
 By default `mdvseg` generates its own `selections.inp` which should cover all basic lipids in Martini.
 However, if some definitions are missing, you can always manually add them to the `selections.inp` (mdvseg does not overwrite an already present `selection.inp`).

 VMD visualization
 ******************